 School has always been an adventure for me.
 I had loved it since my very first day of school when I was fours years old.
 I believe that great teachers create an environment that students want to come back to and that students will thrive in.
 I was fortunate to have such high standards and loving teachers that encouraged me to want to learn as well as become a teacher myself.
 I will continue and pass on the love I have for teaching and learning to my students so that they will flourish in their studies as well as I did.

-Aims Community College - Associates, Early childhood education
+Undergraduate Degree: Aims Community College - Associates, Early Childhood Education

 What is your teaching philosophy?